CBT vs. DBT Therapy: What’s the Difference?

 DBT: DBT can help you work toward specific goals, but it’s not as goal-oriented as CBT.
 The main goal of DBT is to help individuals accept themselves, practice emotional regulation, learn how to cope with pain, and avoid destructive behaviors.
 DBT focuses more on the emotional and social aspects of therapy, while CBT emphasizes behavioral change.

 CBT: Compared to DBT, CBT tends to be more logic-focused.
-During therapy, you'll practice critical thinking to develop healthier ways of thinking and behaving.
-Instead of ignoring your worries and hoping they'll go away, your therapist will encourage you to acknowledge whatever it is that's making you feel stressed.
-Then, you'll tap into your logic to rationalize the problem.
+During therapy, you’ll practice critical thinking to develop healthier ways of thinking and behaving.
+Instead of ignoring your worries and hoping they’ll go away, your therapist will encourage you to acknowledge whatever makes you feel stressed.
+Then, you’ll tap into your logic to rationalize the problem.

-For example, if you're feeling stressed because you have too much homework to do, identifying how you can complete the assignment in a step-by-step way can help you tackle the stress head-on.
-Then, by taking a rational approach, you can find the right solution.
+For example, if you’re feeling stressed because you have too much homework, identifying how you can complete assignments step-by-step can help you tackle the stress head-on.
+Then, you can use a rational approach to find the right solution.
 Remind yourself of when things like this have happened before and how you coped.
 Look at the facts of the situation.
 Try breaking down what you need to do, or figuring out if you can ask someone for help.
 Instead of turning to black-and-white, worst-case scenario terms, try viewing the issue from an alternative perspective.

 DBT: While CBT might last just a few weeks, DBT involves long-term treatment.
 DBT also involves group therapy.
-During DBT skills training, individuals practice DBT skills in a group setting in four modules.
-Most clients also meet weekly with a DBT therapist and receive DBT skills coaching as needed.
+During DBT skills training, people are able to practice DBT skills with others.
+Most clients also meet weekly with an individual DBT therapist and receive DBT skills coaching as needed.

 In DBT treatment, group sessions can be a key component of the therapeutic process.
-It gives people an opportunity to practice DBT skills–such as interpersonal communication and distress tolerance–in a supportive environment.
+These sessions give people an opportunity to practice DBT skills–such as interpersonal communication and distress tolerance–in a supportive environment.
 Sometimes, once patients can effectively use DBT skills to regulate their emotions, practice mindfulness, and improve interpersonal relationships, they can transition to standard CBT for further treatment.

 Ultimately, the best way to figure out which type of therapy is right for you is to talk to a mental health professional—a therapist, psychologist, counselor, or social worker.
-Your therapist will consider your specific mental health issues, treatment history, and goals so you can carve the best path forward.
+A mental health professional will consider your specific mental health issues, treatment history, and goals so you can carve the best path forward.

 If you’ve been diagnosed with a mental health condition, your therapist will also consider your diagnosis to choose the best treatment approach.
 Because each mental health disorder responds differently to different types of psychotherapy, your therapist will choose the method most effective for treating your diagnosis and symptoms.